and welcome back to our mini course on Talking about Time in German.

-Yep, früher refers to that time when everything was better, the public transportation was cheaper, people were more polite, politicians were still men with ideals (or just men), the beer tasted better and was more nutritious, the air was cleaner and more nutritious, apples were still picked by hand from trees alongside the road … and the were way more nutritious… oh and the Internet was better, too.
-And more nutritious.
+Yep, früher, as a time indication, does NOT mean earlier.
+It refers to that time when everything was better, the public transportation was cheaper, people were more polite, politicians were still men with ideals (and also just men), the beer tasted better and was more nutritious, the air was cleaner and more nutritious, apples were still picked by hand from trees alongside the road, there were no ads on Youtube and an iPhone cost $12.

 This is what früher refers to… the good ol’ days.

 - Back in the day, everything was better.

 Now my dictionary suggests formerly as a translation but I don’t think the two have much in common.
 In my opinion früher is more like in times past, in the olden days or just several years ago (in another period of my life).